sherinbinny/FiveSigma-Coding-Challenge/README.md

    - A table showing the current interest rate by region (dataset: `DatasetTwo`).

 4. **Create a Chart Showing the Current Interest Rate by Region**
-   - A line chart displaying the current interest rate by region for each origination partner.
+   - A line chart displaying the current interest rate by region for different origination partners (`ZooBank`, `CreditDog`, `MoneyTree`).

 ## Technologies Used